rust-lang/rfcs/text/0000-target-feature-1.1.md

 > Note: while it is safe to call an SSE2 function from _some_ AVX functions,
 > this would require specifying how features relate to each other in
 > hierarchies.
 It is unclear whether those hierarchies actually exist, but
-> adding them to this RFC wouldunnecessary complicate it and can be done
+> adding them to this RFC would unnecessarily complicate it and can be done
 > later or in parallel to this one, once we agree on the fundamentals.

 First, this is still sound.
 The caller has a super-set of `#[target_features]`